Skip to main content

 Executive Team

 The Executive Team sets the overall strategic direction and priorities for the organisation, in line with the vision agreed by the Management Board.
 The Executive Team meets formally once per month to consider and make decisions on the issues of greatest strategic importance to the ICO.
-The Executive Team also meets informally once per week, enabling the Executive Team members to collaborate effectively.
-Meetings are chaired by the Deputy Chief Executive Officer (Chief Operating Officer), which enables the Commissioner, as Chair of the Management Board, to more independently scrutinise and challenge the work of Executive Team.
+The Executive Team also meets informally once per week, enabling Executive Team members to collaborate effectively.
+Meetings are currently chaired by Paul Arnold.
+This supports scrutiny and challenge provided through the Management Board and its committees.

 Terms of Reference are available here.